Wukong's 72 Transformations: High-fidelity Textured 3D Morphing via Flow Models: Introduction

 The main contributions of this work are as follows: (i) We propose \OM, a novel framework for high-fidelity textured 3D morphing that takes a pair of image or text prompts as input.
-By leveraging a flow-based generative model as a prior, \OMO enables smooth and controllable shape and texture interpolation. (ii) We introduce a method to derive faithful intermediate morphing states by solving an optimal transport barycenter problem, further augmented by a sequential initialization strategy to facilitate smooth transitions. (iii) To address texture degradation in morphing, we propose a similarity-guided semantic consistency mechanism that selectively preserves high-frequency texture details, enabling finer control over texture transitions. (iv) Through extensive experiments on diverse 3D morphing scenarios---spanning different object categories with varying geometry and significant texture changes---we demonstrate that \OMO outperforms existing methods, establishing a new state-of-the-art in textured 3D morphing.
+By leveraging a flow-based generative model as a prior, \OMO enables smooth and controllable shape and texture interpolation. (ii) We introduce a method to derive faithful intermediate morphing states by solving an optimal transport barycenter problem, further augmented by a sequential initialization strategy to facilitate smooth transitions. (iii) We propose a similarity-guided semantic consistency mechanism to enable texture controlled morphing, allowing users to selectively preserve high-frequency texture details and exercise fine-grained control over appearance transitions. (iv) Through extensive experiments on diverse 3D morphing scenarios---spanning different object categories with varying geometry and significant texture changes---we demonstrate that \OMO outperforms existing methods, establishing a new state-of-the-art in textured 3D morphing.